-Senate.
+Senate, 108th Congress.
 In the Senate, S. 2281, the VOIP Regulatory Freedom Act of 2004, was introduced and referred to the Committee on Commerce, Science, and Transportation by Senator Sununu on April 5, 2004.
 This bill was intended as a companion bill to H.R.
 4757, the Advanced Internet Communications Services Act of 2004, although H.R.
 4757 did not contain any CALEA-related provisions.

-A hearing on S. 2281 was held by the Committee on Commerce, Science, and Transportation on June 16, 2004,31 and the bill was ordered to be reported with an amendment in the nature of a substitute favorably on July 22, 2004; the substitute language was significantly different than that in the original bill.
+A hearing on S. 2281 was held by the Committee on Commerce, Science, and Transportation on June 16, 2004,38 and the bill was ordered to be reported with an amendment in the nature of a substitute favorably on July 22, 2004; the substitute language was significantly different than that in the original bill.
 On November 19, 2004, the bill was again reported by Senator McCain and placed on the Senate Legislative Calendar, first without written a report on November 19, 2004, and then with a written report on December 7, 2004 (see S.Rept.
 108-425).

-Comparison of the House and Senate CALEA-related provisions.
+Comparison of the House and Senate CALEA-Related Provisions in the 108th Congress.
 Neither bill would have amended CALEA - each provided its own statutory requirements separate from CALEA.
-However, the House bill contained much more specific language than the Senate bill, which only stated that the FCC "shall require a provider of a connected VoIP application to provide access to necessary information to law enforcement agencies not less than that require of information
+However, the House bill contained much more specific language than the Senate bill, which only stated that the FCC "shall require a provider of a connected VoIP application to provide access to necessary information to law enforcement agencies not less than that require of information service providers."39 A "connected VoIP application" is defined in both bills as "a VoIP application that is capable of receiving voice communications from or sending voice communications to the public switched network, or both."